bebralabs/nft-downloader/README.md

 # NFT Downloader

 [NFT Downloader](https://scripts.bebralabs.com/nft-downloader/) helps download JSON metadata files and their associated images from any EVM-network NFT collection, especially from OpenSea.
-The script operates seamlessly with both standard web URLs and IPFS links, and can download any NFT collection with few clicks.
+The script operates seamlessly with both standard web URLs and IPFS links, and can download any NFT collection with few clicks

 ## How to Use:
 1. [Download](https://scripts.bebralabs.com/nft-downloader/) & unzip script